 - 100% of tenured and tenure-track faculty have a doctorate or terminal degree

-- More than 50% of our students conduct student-faculty research
+- More than 50% of our students conduct student with a faculty mentor

 Exploring interests through research